dimersonmartins/figma-plugin/README.md

-# Vue Plugin Template for Figma
+# Plugin for Figma With Vue

 ## Features: